About Kamloops Pulmonary Rehabilitation Program

 Harmonicas for Health (and Happiness) is a 5-week virtual program for individuals with COPD (and / or other lung conditions) to exercise their respiratory muscles by learning how to play the harmonica

-Setting: Online (requires access to computer or tablet with camera, internet and email address)
+Setting: Online (requires access to computer or tablet with camera, an internet connection and email address)

 Categories: Exercise Resource, Education Resource